rooshimadethis/notube_mobile/README.md

 # NoTube Mobile

 TODO:
- - [ ] Add a "share" option to this app which adds it to the list of alternatives
- - [ ]
- - [ ] The proto/firebase interaction looks weird
+ - [ ] Move groq api to cloudflare worker

 A new Flutter project.